noble-assets/hyperlane-cosmos/x/middleware/README.md

 ```

 Now we have to create a concrete value implementing the `HandleHook` interface.
 It is possible to
-use the simple hook type already provided in the package:
+use the simple hook type already provided:

 ```go
 hook := middleware.NewHandleHook(